 Cash savings with individual agents

 Under this scheme, members save periodically (daily, weekly or monthly) to build up a lump-sum amount.
 But members receive cash instead of a gift package upon redemption.
-Savings range from as low as IDR3,000(US$0.25) to as high as IDR100,000 (US$8.5) per instalment.
+Savings range from as low as IDR3,000(US$0.25) to as high as IDR100,000 (US$8.5) per installment.
 Agents do not provide interest on the savings collected.
 Indeed they charge an administration fee of 5-10% on the total amount collected.
-This fee increases if member wants to withdraw funds before the scheduled date of redemption.
+This fee increases if a member wants to withdraw funds before the scheduled date of redemption.
 Agents visit the members’ residence or business to collect savings.
-Further, members have flexibility of skipping or prepaying instalments depending on their liquidity position.
+Further, members have the flexibility of skipping or prepaying installments depending on their liquidity position.
 Despite apparent benefits of convenience and flexibility, there have been instances of agents cheating and disappearing with customer’s hard earned money.
-In one research in West Java, we observed a local level, sub-prime crisis, where the agent had disbursed risky loans using the savings mobilised.
-When the loans defaulted, he could not honour the savings redemptions and took to his heels.
+In one research in West Java, we observed a local level, sub-prime crisis, where the agent had disbursed risky loans using the savings mobilized.
+When the loans defaulted, he could not honor the savings redemptions and took to his heels.

 Savings with schools

 In some areas, schools collect savings to inculcate savings habits among their students.
-The savings are used for specific needs such as to buy books/uniform, pay examination fee, recreation etc. Product features in terms of amount, interest rate, frequency of collection, tenure, administration fee, etc. differs from one school to the other.
-For example we learnt that some schools in Bogor, West Java charged 5-10% administration fee or IDR50,000 (US$4) whichever is less for withdrawals, but paid interest on savings deposited.
-In some other instances schools do not charge administration fee and in turn do not pay any interest on savings.
+The savings are used for specific needs such as to buy books/uniform, pay the examination fee, recreation etc. Product features in terms of amount, interest rate, a frequency of collection, tenure, administration fee, etc. differs from one school to the other.
+For example, we learned that some schools in Bogor, West Java charged 5-10% administration fee or IDR50,000 (US$4) whichever is less for withdrawals, but paid interest on savings deposited.
+In some other instances schools do not charge the administration fee and in turn, do not pay any interest on savings.